ZiadJ/knockoutjs-reactor/README.md

 ```targetObjectOrFunction``` accepts any subscribable or function/object containing the targeted subscribables.<br/>
 ```options``` is only optional and can be replaced by ```evaluatorCallback``` the response and evaluation function.

-<b>Deep Watching:</b><br/>
+<b>Deep Watcher:</b><br/>
-KO-Reactor can centrally track all CRUD operations on an object graph no exception made.
-Subscriptions are auto generated for nested observables when new array items are added which are then automatically disposed when the items are removed.
+KO-Reactor provides the ability to seamlessly track changes for whole object graph within a view model.
+It achieves this by recursively subscribing to all observables within a view model.
+It also creates new subscriptions on the fly as new array items are added.

-The ```depth``` option determines how deep we want the watch process to go.
-The default value 1 limits it to a flat view model but we can use a value of -1 to make it fully recursive as seen below:
+The ```depth``` option can be used to limit the recursion depth.
+Note that the default value is 1, which limits it to a flat view model, but a value of -1 will fully unleash it as shown below:

 	var viewModel = { ... };
 	ko.watch(viewModel, { depth: -1 }, function(parents, child, item) {